purnawanpp/plants/README.md

 4. `./plants`
 5. Create a [path](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7) to make it easier to use in the terminal

+## OPSI 1-Tutorial using Protein-Ligand ANTSystem (PLANTS) and Chimera
 ### Preparation and Molecular Docking
 1. Separate protein, ligand and water using spores with the command:`spores --mode splitpdb 3htb.pdb`
 2. Later you will get a file with the protein with the name **protein.mol2** and the ligand with the name **ligand_JZ4167_0.mol2**